 This document is divided in to three parts:

 Part I of this policy details Ampol’s management of personal information generally.

 Part II of this policy provides specific details about how Ampol manages credit-related personal information.

-Ampol may collect personal information from third parties, such as from referees in the case of prospective employees.
-Sometimes we collect personal information about you from other people or organisations.
+In addition, Ampol may collect personal information about you from third parties.
 This may happen without your direct involvement.
-For instance, we may collect personal information about you from:
+For instance, we may collect your personal information from:

-- your representatives (including your legal adviser, executor, administrator, guardian, trustee, or attorney)
+- your representatives (including your legal adviser, executor, or administrator)

 - your employer